Barra: Early history

-During the construction of a road in the 1990s, the discovery of a near-complete pottery beaker dating from 2500 BC established that there has been a human presence on Barra since the neolithic era.
-As well as pottery, a number of stone remains were found, including a neolithic "work platform", which complement the several standing stones scattered around the island.
+Human presence on Barra since the Neolithic era was established by the discovery of a near-complete pottery beaker dating from 2500 BC during the construction of a road in the 1990s.
+A number of stone remains were also found, including a Neolithic "work platform", which complement the several standing stones scattered around the island.
 In the hills to the north of Borve, there is a large chambered cairn, sited in a prominent position.

 Beyond the main island, a Bronze Age cemetery is located on Vatersay, as well as an Iron Age broch; the remains of a similarly aged broch is located on the east of Barra itself.
 Remains of Bronze Age burials and Iron Age roundhouses were also discovered in sand dunes, near the hamlet of Allasdale, following storms in 2007.
 Occupation of Barra continued during the later Iron Age, as evidenced by the discovery of a wheelhouse from the end of the period, which was later re-occupied between the 3rd and 4th centuries, and again in the 7th and 8th centuries.